Looter (character): Fictional character biography

 Fester survived the explosion, but his mind was further addled by his experiences and he became a homeless alcoholic.
 He robbed Nathan Lubensky, but was beaten down by Spider-Man and forced to surrender to the police, who try to help Nathan.
-He was again defeated by Spider-Man and later teamed up with Aura and Override.
-When Ben Reilly was acting as Spider-Man, Norton has stolen weapons used by various criminals in order to fund his research.
-He even stated that S.H.I.E.L.D. agents were after his work because of its importance.
-After Spider-Man beat Norton again - aided by Norton attempting to tie Spider-Man up with his own web-shooters, unaware that the webbing dissolved after an hour - S.H.I.E.L.D. agents arrived and took Norton away on board their helicarrier.
 When circumstances forced Spider-Man to adopt new identities, the Looter was the first foe Spider-Man fought as the Hornet when he attempted to raid the Daily Bugle in order to steal the ransom that Norman Osborn was offering for Spider-Man.
 Here he was portrayed as talking constantly to the original meteor after attaching it to a gun, despite Hornet's certainty that the rock was just a rock after giving him his strength.
-He was seen at an auction in which the Venom Symbiote was sold.
+He was seen at an auction in which the Venom symbiote was sold.
 He later attempted to steal yet another meteor, at a museum display, to grow further in power.
 Spider-Man defeated him once more in the museum bathroom, in front of a woman named Vanna Smith, who was obsessed with the wallcrawler.

 During the Dark Reign storyline, Spider-Man would capture Looter after a robbery and web him up against a building wall.
-Norton tells Spider-Man that Norman Osborn is running the show and his stay in a jail cell wouldn't be too long.
-The wall crawler gets in Norton's face and gives him an ultimate wedgie before he leaves.
+Norton tells Spider-Man that Norman Osborn is running the show and his stay in a jail cell would not be long.
+The wall crawler gets in Norton's face and gives him a wedgie before he leaves.

 During the Origin of the Species storyline, Looter meets up with Screwball before he is attacked by Spider-Man (who is attacking and apprehending any villain that might be responsible for the abduction of Lily Hollister's baby).
-Looter pleads to Spider-Man that he never even touched Lily Hollister's baby.
+Looter pleads to Spider-Man that was not responsible.

 The Looter is briefly seen being defeated by Spider-Man and his new sidekick Alpha.